xavierfoucrier/instacam/DOCUMENTATION.md

 </script>
 ```

+> Note that you will need to **use the Instacam source files** as there is no ESM build today for this package

 ### Use with a CDN
 To rapidly **include the minified production** file in your webpage, load the latest build from a  **CDN** *(Content Delivery Network)* using a generic script markup: